-2. Ivy League waves
+2. Ivy League Waves

 What do you do if your hair is wavy?
 Forget about Ivy League?
 No way.
 Wavy hair looks great if the haircut is properly made.
 Leave some hair on top to make the side part and cut it short on the sides.
 This will create a great Ivy League look.
 Wavy hair will need some hair gel to stay neat.

-3. Blond Ivy League
+3. Blonde Ivy League

 4. Short spikes

 If you are ready to deal with some hair gel, go for short spikes.
 This variation of Ivy League haircut is a little outrageous.
 However, it still looks fantastic.
 Instead of making an obvious part, spike the hair a little with your fingers.